The Printer Portal is the DNR's tool for information on environmental compliance and sustainability resources for the printing industry.

 The following written resources will may also help in understanding the requirements associated with your hazardous waste management requirements:

-- Review Waste Determinations and Recordkeeping (WA–1152) to understand the process and how to classify wastes under the regulations
+- Review Waste Determinations and Recordkeeping (WA-1152) to understand the process and how to classify wastes under the regulations.
+Utilize the waste determination checklist at the end of the publication as a way to document your decision-making process for each waste stream.

 - Once a waste determination is complete, a printer should follow the requirements based on the amount of hazardous waste generated.
 The DNR's waste program provides a Quick Reference Guide (WA-1821) to help generators understand the basic requirements for their category.